pragmint/open-practices/practices/create-a-team-charter.md

 ### Define "Where The Buck Stops"

 The most critical aspect of using a charter to achieve loose coupling is defining ownership.
 Gather the team and ask a hard question: "Do we have the authority to fix our own problems?"
-If a team passes the buck—saying, "I couldn't deploy because I'm waiting on Team B"—you have identified a coupling point.
+If a team find themselves using phrases like "I couldn't deploy because I'm waiting on Team B", you have identified a coupling point.

 Use the charter to explicitly list the boundaries of the team's service or product.
 State clearly that the team accepts full responsibility for the quality, availability, and deployment of their service.
 If the team currently relies on an external "DevOps" team to deploy, the charter should outline the goal of absorbing that capability so the buck stops with the team.
-By shrinking the circle of responsibility to the 5-8 people in the room, you make the system debuggable; if there is an error, the solution lies within the team, not in a ticket queue.
+By shrinking the circle of responsibility to the 3-8 people in the room, you make your team debuggable.
+If there is an inefficiency, the solution lies within the team, not in a ticket queue.

 ### Draft the Social and Technical Contract

 Once ownership is defined, outline how the team will execute that responsibility.
-This section of the charter covers the "how": communication norms, meeting cadences, conflict resolution and technical interfaces.
+This section of the charter covers the "how" (ex: communication, norms, meeting cadences, conflict resolution, technical interfaces).

 Document the team's "API" to the rest of the organization.
 How should other teams request work or data from you?
 To prevent interruptions and tightness, define standard communication channels (e.g., specific Slack channels, issue trackers, or code contracts).
 Establishing these ground rules reduces the need for fine-grained, constant communication with outsiders, allowing the team to focus on their independent work streams.
 Treat this document as a living artifact.
 It can be updated as the team evolves.

 ## Lessons From The Field

 - **The DevOps Bottleneck:** In many organizations, developers claim they are blocked because "only the DevOps team has authority to deploy."
 While this may be the current rule, it creates a lack of responsibility.
 When authority and responsibility are given to the team, it enables faster development and faster recovery.
-- **Debugging the Team:** It is significantly easier to identify the root cause of a failure when the responsibility is contained within a team rather than spread across a department.
-- **Automating the Contract:** One team that had both support responsibilities and stream aligned responsibilities used slack workflows and restricted slack channels to effectively balance their support role without getting overwhelmed by support tickets and being unable to fulfill their stream aligned tasks.
+- **Automating the Contract:** One team, that had both support responsibilities and stream aligned responsibilities, used slack workflows and restricted slack channels to effectively balance their support role without getting overwhelmed by support tickets and being unable to fulfill their stream aligned tasks.

 ## Deciding to Polish or Pitch